‘You know you’re happy about it.’

 I’ve been told that I’m like this because my standards are too high.
 Because I’m too nitpicky and particular.
 I have this clear vision in my head that ‘no one’ can hold a candle to.
 And though it’s easy to chalk it up to my standards, I think there’s another layer to it.

-I’ve heard that it’s a common reason why some people may feel the same disgust that I feel.
-You’re essentially insulted that this person – who you don’t think is in your league – is trying to get with you.
-It’s a blow to your ego.
+I’ve heard that a common reason why some people feel this way is because they’re essentially insulted that this person – who they don’t think is in their league – is trying to get with them.
+It’s a blow to their ego.

-So why don’t I feel disgusted with all of them if I found none of them attractive?
+So why don’t I feel uncomfortable with all of them if I found none of them attractive?
 How do some of them bypass that visceral disgust?

 I reflect on a good friend of mine who confessed feelings for me in high school.
 How upset I was that people around us goaded him into confessing, that it was going to change the friendship I valued so much.
-But at the same time, not once did that raging diva bitch in my head ever add her two cents.
-She never made an appearance like all the other times, spewing proclamations that he didn’t deserve to like me, or that he didn’t have the right to.
+But at the same time, not once did that cynical voice make an appearance like all the other times, spewing proclamations that he didn’t deserve to like me, or that he didn’t have the right to.
 All I knew was that we were good friends and had a good connection.
 I trusted him and respected his values – admired him as a human being.
 He knew me, as I did him.

-I contrast it to that coworker who recently asked me out – brazenly in front of other coworkers, offering me a ‘free roller coaster ride’, a.k.a. a ride on his motorcycle.
+Then I contrast it to that coworker who recently asked me out – brazenly in front of other coworkers, offering me a ‘free roller coaster ride’ (which already horrified me enough because I thought he was making a sexual innuendo, only for him to later mean a ride on his motorcycle).
 Aside from the careless manner of his asking, I’m baffled.
 Like, why are you even asking me, really?

-‘Because he thinks you’re attractive!’
-Yay, me?
-Well, what else?
+‘Maybe he thinks you’re attractive!’
+I’m flattered, truly, but… well, is that all?
 What do we have in common?
-What about me do you like?
+What about me do you vibe with?
 Or am I just a shiny toy to keep you occupied before you find another shinier toy?
 For all I know, you’re asking me because I’m the only girl in the office who’s your age.

 ‘That’s why he’s asking you out, silly: to get to know you better!’